The Son of the House

 The Son of the House is a family saga novel written by the Nigerian author Cheluchi Onyemelukwe.
-Her debut novel, it was first published by Penguin Random House South Africa and by Parrésia Publishers in Nigeria in 2019.
+Her debut novel, it was first published by Parrésia Publishers (in Nigeria) and Penguin Random House South Africa in 2019.

 Plot

 The Son of the House is focused mainly on Nwabulu, who was sent out by her step mother to work as a servant.
 She falls in love with a boy from a wealthy family who impregnates her and then denies the pregnancy.
 Nwabulu is sent back to the village where she was married to a man whose grandmother is eager to get a grandson.

 Meanwhile, there is also an independent teacher named Julie who has fallen in love with a wealthy man married man named Eugene who wants nothing more than a son.

 When both women are kidnapped they tell each other their stories and find that they have more in common than they once thought.